jay-yeo/colonyNetwork/docs/_Interface_ITokenLocking.md

 ### `deposit`

-Deposit `_amount` of colony tokens.
-Goes into pendingBalance if token is locked.
+DEPRECATED Deposit `_amount` of deposited tokens.
+Can only be called if user tokens are not locked.
 Before calling this function user has to allow that their tokens can be transferred by token locking contract.

 **Parameters**